Bennifer Is Back On! J-Lo, Ben Affleck Back Together Again?

-Of all of the famous celebrity relationships, none has made more of an impact that Jennifer “J-Lo” Lopez and Ben “Batfleck” Affleck — collectively known by the portmanteau of their names, i.e., Bennifer.
+Of all of the celebrity relationships, none has made more of an impact that Jennifer “J-Lo” Lopez and Ben “Batfleck” Affleck — collectively known by the portmanteau of their names, i.e., Bennifer.
 And if the latest rumors are to be believed, the two star-crossed lovers are, in fact, back on again!

 Jennifer Lopez At A Meeting In West Hollywood (March 6 2017)!